Go To COVID-19 Solar Resources & Solutions

 - NREL hosted a webinar on April 14 about the SolarAPP platform, which aims to streamline permitting of safe, code-compliant PV systems, saving contractors and authorities having jurisdiction (AHJs) time and money.
 Check out the recorded webinar here!

-- International Code Council (ICC) Coronavirus Resource Center
+- ICC Coronavirus Resource Center

 - SEIA’s Permitting Options for Solar Installations During the COVID-19 Outbreak site has compiled some additional recommendations and resources on adopting no-touch permitting processes.